arjav0112/arjav0112/README.md

 👋 Hi there!
-I’m Arjav Jain, a passionate Web Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js).
+I’m Arjav Jain, an AI Developer & Automation Enthusiast passionate about building intelligent systems and automating complex workflows.

-💻 With a knack for building dynamic, user-friendly web applications, I love turning complex problems into elegant, functional solutions.
-Whether it's crafting seamless front-end experiences or optimizing back-end performance, I'm always excited to dive into new challenges.
+💡 My primary focus is on AI frameworks and automation — leveraging tools like LangChain, RAG, and n8n to design solutions that connect multiple AI agents, streamline processes, and make technology more accessible.
+I enjoy experimenting with deep learning architectures (LSTMs, RNNs, Encoder-Decoder models, Transformers) and applying them to real-world challenges.

 🔧 Skills: